 The bar is limited at Konex but liters of beer can be shared to keep costs down.
 This is not an alcohol-drenched event at any rate.
 Judging by the trance-like moves of the crowd it appears that many fans are munching on the ‘special cookies’ sold by the door.

-If you invite Argentine friends they may scoff at the ticket price –- the weekly drum jam started out at a cool five pesos but it has become so popular that sticker value has risen to a much heftier — and some gripe — too costly, AR$
+If you invite Argentine friends they may scoff at the ticket price –- the weekly drum jam started out at a cool five pesos years ago but it has become so popular that sticker value has risen considerably.

 ‘The time bomb,’ as the group’s name translates is rather literal at Konex — the show ends at 10 p.m. on the dot due to cranky neighbors and coding restrictions.